DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/otel/operator.md

 !!! tip

-    The OpenTelemetry Operator automatically adds some OTEL-related environment variables when injecting probes and also supports overriding these variables.
+    The OpenTelemetry Operator automatically adds some OTel-related environment variables when injecting probes and also supports overriding these variables.
 The priority order for overriding these environment variables is as follows: